Featurevisor

 }

-Once the SDK is initialized, you can evaluate your features and their variations and variables as follows:
+Once the SDK is initialized, you can evaluate your features:

 // flag status: true or false